EuphoriaMC/HealthBlocker/README.md

   contributions to this Software belong to EuphoriaMC.
 Upon joining this team you will be required to accept EuphoriaMc's Terms and Conditions which mostly restate this.
 Please realize that this policy is in place to keep our developers and our servers ideas safe.

+TO-DO - Add a link to a Google Form for the accepting the Terms and Conditions.